schnerring/schnerring.github.io/content/blog/checking-out-code-committed-within-the-same-github-actions-workflow-run/index.md

 ## TL;DR

-If you're just interested in the solution, I recommend using the following
+If you're just interested in **the best™** solution, I recommend using the following snippet:
-snippet:

 ```yml
 jobs: